Welcome to Mark Street Surgery Website

 Alison and Ummar are our Advanced Practitioners.
 For more information as to their job role please click on the link Advanced Practitioner role

-The surgery will close for training on Thursday 9 July 2020 from 12.30pm.
-For further information click here LTI CLOSURE PATIENT INFORMATION
+The surgery will close for training on Thursday 10 December 2020 from 12.30pm.
+For further information click here LTI CLOSURE PATIENT INFORMATION.

 Disabled access to the surgery is via the front doors and there is a disabled WC available at ground floor level.